Why You Feel Like You’re Walking on Eggshells in Your Relationship

 This shift shows up in small moments.
 You hesitate before expressing a preference or allow your choices to be shaped by your partner.
 You are no longer sure whether you feel upset or whether being upset will create a problem.

 Mistakes carry more weight.
 Relaxation is harder to access.
-Clarity about your own position wanes, and your partner's responses start to carry more weight in how situations are interpreted and what is allowed to stand.
+Clarity about your own position fades, and your partner’s responses begin to carry more weight in how situations are interpreted and what is allowed to stand.

 Why Walking on Eggshells Starts to Feel Normal

-Once caution becomes habitual, it can start to feel like the sensible way to relate.
+Once caution becomes habitual, it starts to feel like the sensible way to relate.

 You hold back, soften your tone, choose neutral ground, and avoid raising certain topics.
 These adjustments can look and feel like consideration.
 The behaviour resembles attunement, but the aim is different.